olaishola05/Go/Daily report.md

  Practice function literals by creating a program that report rune information from lines of text using unicode stdlib package.

 #100DaysOfCode #100DaysOfGo #golang

+Day 22 of #100DaysOfCode of learning Go programming.
+  learned:
+  - Defer keyword and its functionality
+  - Concurrency: Threaded & Asynchronous
+  - Goroutines

+  A demo program to capitalize rune using goroutines to run the capitalization on a separate thread.

+#100DaysOfCode #100DaysOfGo #golang